freehk/freehongkong/README.md

 # Project Free Hong Kong

 This repo creates a simple site to store some pictures as well as story behind what's been happening in HK.
 To to [https://freehk.github.io/freehongkong/](https://freehk.github.io/freehongkong/) to see the page.

+## Description

+This is built based on https://github.com/tbakerx/react-resume-template.

 ## Run Info

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### `npm start`